TheRouletteBoi/make_fself_rust/README.md

 # make_fself in rust

-make_fself in rust because I didn't want to rely on python as a dependency
+make_fself in rust because I didn't want to rely on python as a dependency. make_fself can be used to take 64-bit ELF files and produce fake Signed ELFs that can be used on the PlayStation 4 (PS4).
+This includes eboot.bin files and Playstation Relocatable eXecutable (PRX) library files.

 # Usage